Category: Mahayana

 Can you feel the sense stream’s drag?

-There are a couple of instances in the Pitaka, where the Buddha compares our moment to moment experience (zoom out and you would call it “life”) with a swift river.
-In some similes he compares our journey from Samsara to…
+There are a couple of instances in the Pitaka where the Buddha compares our moment-to-moment experience (zoom out and you would call it “life”) with a swift river.
+In some similes he compares our journey from Samsara to Nibbana as…

 Ingredients of insight progress

-Even at Buddha’s time insight meditators went through times of doubt regarding their meditation practice.
-In the following case one monk thought he might simply ask his fellow monks how they practice and solve his own uncertainty.
-Unfortunately, they practiced…
+Even at the Buddha’s time, insight meditators went through times of doubt regarding their meditation practice.
+In the following case, one monk thought he might simply ask his fellow monks how they practice and solve his own uncertainty.
+Unfortunately, they…

 Lankavatara – reinventing the wheel